github/docs/content/pages/getting-started-with-github-pages/configuring-a-publishing-source-for-your-github-pages-site.md

 {% data reusables.pages.pages-custom-workflow-beta %}

+To configure your site to publish with {% data variables.product.prodname_actions %}:

+{% data reusables.pages.navigate-site-repo %}
+{% data reusables.repositories.sidebar-settings %}
+{% data reusables.pages.sidebar-pages %}
+1. Under "Build and deployment", under "Source", select **GitHub Actions**.
+1. {% data variables.product.product_name %} will suggest several starter workflows.
+If you already have a workflow to publish your site, you can skip this step.
+Otherwise, choose one of the options to create a {% data variables.product.prodname_actions %} workflow.
+For more information about creating your custom workflow, see "[Creating a custom {% data variables.product.prodname_actions %} workflow to publish your site](#creating-a-custom-github-actions-workflow-to-publish-your-site)."

+   {% data variables.product.prodname_pages %} does not associate a specific workflow to the {% data variables.product.prodname_pages %} settings.
+However, the {% data variables.product.prodname_pages %} settings will link to the workflow run that most recently deployed your site.

+### Creating a custom {% data variables.product.prodname_actions %} workflow to publish your site

+For more information about {% data variables.product.prodname_actions %}, see "[Actions](/actions)."

 When you configure your site to publish with {% data variables.product.prodname_actions %}, {% data variables.product.product_name %} will suggest starter workflows for common publishing scenarios.
 The general flow of a workflow is to:

+1. Trigger whenever there is a push to the default branch of the repository or whenever a pull request that targets the default branch is opened, reopened, or updated.
 1. Use the [`actions/checkout`](https://github.com/actions/checkout) action to check out the repository contents.
 1. If required by your site, build any static site files.
 1. Use the [`actions/upload-pages-artifact`](https://github.com/actions/upload-pages-artifact) action to upload the static files as an artifact.
-1. Use the [`actions/deploy-pages`](https://github.com/actions/deploy-pages) action to deploy the artifact.
+1. If the workflow was triggered by a push to the default branch, use the [`actions/deploy-pages`](https://github.com/actions/deploy-pages) action to deploy the artifact.
+This step is skipped if the workflow was triggered by a pull request.

+The starter workflows use a deployment environment called `github-pages`.
+If your repository does not already include an environment called `github-pages`, the environment will be created automatically.
+We recommend that you add an environment protection rule so that only the default branch can deploy to this environment.
+For more information, see "[Using environments for deployment](/actions/deployment/targeting-different-environments/using-environments-for-deployment)."

 {% note %}

-**Note**: By default, the starter workflows use a deployment environment called `github-pages`.
-This environment has a protection rule that restricts what branches can be deployed to the environment.
-Although you can change the environment name or protection rules, this is not recommended.

-{% endnote %}

-{% note %}

 **Note**: A `CNAME` file in your repository file does not automatically add or remove a custom domain.
 Instead, you must configure the custom domain through your repository settings or through the API.
 For more information, see "[Managing a custom domain for your GitHub Pages site](/pages/configuring-a-custom-domain-for-your-github-pages-site/managing-a-custom-domain-for-your-github-pages-site#configuring-a-subdomain)" and the [Pages API reference documentation](/rest/pages#update-information-about-a-github-pages-site).

 {% endnote %}

-To configure your site to publish with {% data variables.product.prodname_actions %}:

-{% data reusables.pages.navigate-site-repo %}
-{% data reusables.repositories.sidebar-settings %}
-{% data reusables.pages.sidebar-pages %}
-1. Under "Build and deployment", under "Source", select **GitHub Actions**.
-1. {% data variables.product.product_name %} will suggest several starter workflows.
-If you already have a workflow to publish your site, you can skip this step.
-Otherwise, choose one of the options to create a {% data variables.product.prodname_actions %} workflow.
-For more information about {% data variables.product.prodname_actions %}, see "[{% data variables.product.prodname_actions %}](/actions)."

-   {% data variables.product.prodname_pages %} does not associate a specific workflow to the {% data variables.product.prodname_pages %} settings.
-However, the {% data variables.product.prodname_pages %} settings will link to the workflow run that most recently deployed your site.

 ### Troubleshooting publishing with a custom {% data variables.product.prodname_actions %} workflow